Misato Katsuragi: Cultural references and psychoanalysis

 Like other characters in Neon Genesis Evangelion, Misato has a difficult past, a complicated relationship with her separated parents, relationship difficulties, and emotional trauma.
 Her suffering and torments are rooted in her relationship with her father Dr. Katsuragi, who neglected his wife's needs and those of his daughter but sacrificed himself to save Misato's life.
 The disappearance of her father caused her psychic trauma, leading her to become mute for several years and to act in an unhealthy manner towards other men.
 While trying not to live in her father's shadow, Misato finds herself following his life path; once she overcomes her aphasia, Misato enters the Nerv trying to destroy the Angels, which she accuses of having killed her father, to take her personal revenge and dispel what she calls her father's "curse".
-Her professionalism and apparent playfulness conceal a troubled personality that is in constant conflict, and even her constant search for relief through erotic gratification magnifies her dissatisfaction with herself.
+She also uses sex to feel loved and valued.

 Misato's attitude has been attributed to an Electra complex, a psychological concept formulated by Carl Gustav Jung; she unconsciously looks for her father in the figure of Kaji to fill the void caused by the disappearance of her parent.
 After being in a relationship for two years, noticing the unconscious motives behind her attitudes and intimidated by the similarity between the two men, she decides to leave Kaji with an excuse.

 In the twenty-fifth episode, Misato issues a long inner monologue, during which her internal conflicts and repressed memories resurface.
 During her childhood, she tried to be, in her own words, a "good girl" and to help her mother, who was also neglected by her father, but once she became an adult she felt disgusted at her servile behavior.
 This led her to want to "get dirty" through her close sexual relationship with Kaji, the only person to whom she seems to genuinely show herself.
 Although she rejects Human Instrumentality, through which the souls of all human beings would unite into one complete being, she yearns for "peace", seeking refuge in the figure of Kaji.

 In the third episode of the series, Misato discusses Arthur Schopenhauer's hedgehog's dilemma with her friend Ritsuko Akagi, highlighting her views on human relationships and communication, according to which growing up is a constant attempt to get closer and further away from each other.
 She and Shinji hurt each other like Schopenhauer's hedgehogs but continue to need each other to avoid suffocating in loneliness.
 Both characters are gripped by torments, fears and social difficulties.
 Misato, herself a victim of the dilemma, is unable to openly express her feelings and during the fourth episode she rejects Shinji.
 In the final sequence of the episode, however, the two characters seem to become closer without hurting each other, overcoming Schopenhauer's dilemma.